This post may contain affiliate links. See my policy page for more info.

 Palestinians who lived & worked on Al Shuhada Street were forced to relocate, with no time to collect their belongings.
 Buildings lining the street were sealed shut by the military, leaving them empty and abandoned.

-Walking down the empty road, we meet our Palestinian guide Mohammed who takes us through a 2nd military checkpoint marking the entrance to H1 — the Palestinian zone.
+Walking down this empty road, we meet our Palestinian guide Mohammed who takes us through a 2nd military checkpoint marking the entrance to H1 — the Palestinian zone.

 Passing through the checkpoint into H1, our initial stop is Hebron’s bustling market.
 Made up of simple stalls selling vegetables, dresses, underwear, shoes, and other basic goods.
 A wire mesh hangs over the street above our heads.